 After iron, aluminium is now the second most widely used metal in the world.
-This is because aluminium has a unique combination of attractive properties.
+This is because of the unique combination of attractive properties of aluminium.
 Low weight, high strength, superior malleability, easy machining, excellent corrosion resistance and good thermal and electrical conductivity are amongst aluminium’s most important properties.
 Aluminium is also very easy to recycle.

 Aluminium is light with a density one third that of steel, 2.700 kg/m3.